wikimedia-enterprise/wme-sdk-go/example/streaming/README.md

 ```

-Consider that the date_published for partition 2 is the minimum.
+Consider that the `date_published` for partition 2 is the minimum.
 Then, we can reconnect using minimum date_published as `since` as follows.
-We may receive some events that we have received already before (from other partitions such as 0, 1, 3,...).
+Note that we may receive some events that we have received already before (from other partitions such as 0, 1, 3,...).
 This needs to be handled on the client end.

 ```json
 params = {